-Treasurer Occupation: Commercial Manager

-Board member since April 2013
+Treasurer Occupation: Commercial Manager Board member since April 2013

-Why I chose to become a Community Bank[®] company Director: The opportunity to serve as a director on a Community Bank[®] Board interested me greatly.
+The opportunity to serve as a Director on a Community Bank[®] Board interested me greatly.
 I saw my experience and skills as well suited for this important role and felt I could add value to the Board in my area of expertise.
 I believe the support provided by the bank across the broader community is invaluable and absolutely critical for the provision of important and vital services and opportunities.
 The long term healthy viability of the Community Bank[®] branch is imperative to this cause and I believe and wish to play a part in this endeavour.

-Experience I bring to this role: I have over 25 years experience working in various commercial and finance roles across a range of industries in the manufacturing, distribution, sales and service sectors, with the last 17 years in senior management.
-I hold a Bachelor of Business Accounting (Monash University) and as a CPA and MAICD bring to the Board extensive experience in all matters commercial, including financial reporting, budgeting, business planning and corporate governance.
+I have over 20 years experience working in various commercial and finance roles across a range of industries in the manufacturing, distribution, sales and service sectors, with the last 15 years in senior management.
+I hold a Bachelor of Business Accounting (Monash University) and as a CPA bring to the Board extensive experience in all matters commercial, including financial reporting, budgeting, business planning and corporate governance.

-My general philosophy: I believe those who can should dedicate some of their time to a cause they are passionate about, get involved, make a difference to a life, organisation or community.
+Believe those who CAN should dedicate some of their time to a cause they are passionate about, get involved, make a difference to a life, organisation or community.
 Hopefully this will provide satisfaction and pride knowing you have played a part in something positive and may inspire peers and generations that follow.

-Chair: Finance, Governance & Audit Committee (from 17/4/2013) Interests in shares: Nil
+Chair: Finance, Governance & Audit Committee (from 17/4/2013)